Back to top

 Employees driving decisions

-Access and equity: everyone matters at Allstate
+Access and equity: Everyone matters

 Bek Moody, senior recruiter in Human Resources, uses a wheelchair and used to drive from Chicago to the suburban Northbrook office before becoming full-time remote in 2015.

 When you make something accessible, it's accessible for everyone.
 It matters for everyone.
 You could look at it like, 'Bek's in a wheelchair.
 We'll just let Bek work from home.'
 And that's fine.
-But realistically, it's benefitting everyone – even people who are interviewing or vendors or potential customers.
+But realistically, it's benefiting everyone – even people who are interviewing or vendors or potential customers.

 Bek Moody